-P3535 Counselling Theory
+P3535 Counselling Theory 3

 This course provides an overview of major theories in counselling and psychotherapy from a Christian perspective.
 Students will develop criteria for evaluating theories using a biblical framework and formulate their own philosophy of Christian counselling.

-Prerequisite: B3327 Theology of Care

-P3545 Counselling Skills

-This course is designed to blend personal growth and practical experience through developing the understanding, knowledge and skills necessary for effective counselling relationships.
+Prerequisite: B3327 Theology of Care knowledge, and skills necessary for effective counselling relationships.
 Integration of Christian beliefs, faith, and practice is expected.
 Prerequisite: B3327 Theology of Care

+P3545 Counselling Skills 3

+This course is designed to blend personal growth and practical experience through developing the understanding,

-P3555 Introduction to Addictions
+P3555 Intro to Addictions 3

-This course applies theory of Addiction studies to work within communities and organizations.
+This course applies theory of addiction studies to work within communities and organizations.
 Students will be able to grow their understanding of the holistic approach to addictions, and how to support individuals and communities.

-P3565 Dying, Death & Grief
+P3565 Dying, Death & Grief 3